balena-os/kernel-module-build/README.md

+# Kernel Module Build

 This is an example of building an out-of-tree kernel module using module headers provided for balena devices.

+### Usage

-Make sure you change to the desired balenaOS version in the [Dockerfile.template][Dockerfile template] and commit the change before you start building this project.
+`Dockerfile` demonstrates how to use a multistage build in the balena Cloud to build your kernel and copy it in to your application container.
+Make sure you change to the desired balenaOS version by amending the environment variables in the Dockerfile.

-#### Usage
+#### Build options

 ```
 usage: build.sh [build|list] [options]